graphhopper/graphhopper/docs/web/api-doc.md

 JSON path/attribute        | Description
 :--------------------------|:------------
-paths                      | An array of possible paths paths[0].distance          | The total distance of the route, in meter paths[0].time              | The total time of the route, in ms paths[0].ascend            | The total ascend (uphill) of the route, in meter
+paths                      | An array of possible paths snapped_waypoints          | An array of the snapped input points (order is lon,lat,elevation) paths[0].distance          | The total distance of the route, in meter paths[0].time              | The total time of the route, in ms paths[0].ascend            | The total ascend (uphill) of the route, in meter